 A-Force in Marvel Crisis Protocol

-A-Force has the second largest roster in the game, behind only the Avengers.
-They have every heroic female character except Nebula (who was always more of a villain in the comics) and Ghost-Spider (who is from another Earth and doesn’t get to hang out with the cool kids?
-Doesn’t seem fair.
-See “alternate reality Dazzler Thor” above).
+A-Force has one of the largest roster in the game.
+They have almost every heroic female character in the game.
 Whatever kind of playstyle you like, you can craft a roster for that style.

 She-Hulk is the leader of the Affiliation, and her “Defenders of Arcadia” ability is a real winner.
 When an allied character is damaged by an enemy effect (not by something where the character inflicts damage on themselves for an effect) another allied character can gain 1 Power.
 There’s a limit of 1 Power per turn per character, but that can add up over four or five of your opponent’s activations.
 That’s a nice trade off for taking damage, which is something you’d be doing anyway.
 Grade: A-